-Wrong!
-Choosing a bathroom cabinet or mirror is harder than ever, thanks to the huge array of styles and functionalities on the market.
+Choosing a bathroom cabinet can be difficult due to the huge array of styles and functionalities on the market.
 And it’s certainly not a decision that should be taken lightly.

 Aluminium Bathroom Cabinets

 An extremely popular choice, aluminium bathroom cabinets are robust and modern.
 They come in a variety of different designs so suit most bathroom themes and are not too expensive.
-The main advantage of aluminium is its durability, aluminium bathroom cabinets will not corrode or rust when exposed to moisture in the air..
+The main advantage of aluminium is its durability as they will not corrode or rust when exposed to moisture in the air.

 Stainless Steel Bathroom Cabinets

 Stainless steel is another great choice of material for your bathroom cabinet, primarily because they too will stand the test of time.
-These bathroom cabinets are easy to clean and durable, looking sleek and sophisticated despite changing trends.
+These bathroom cabinets are easy to clean and durable, but also look sleek and sophisticated despite changing trends.

 Wooden Bathroom Cabinets

 Vintage and traditional, wooden bathroom cabinets certainly make a statement.
 They look great paired with traditional fixtures, and can be purchased in an array of colours and types of wood.
 Wooden bathroom cabinets are generally cheaper than their stainless steel or aluminium counterparts.
 One thing to consider is that wood does not withstand moisture quite as well, and bathrooms are very moist places as we all know!

 If your bathroom already receives a lot of natural light you may want to opt for a non-lit bathroom cabinet.
 These can still look beautifully modern, while also working well with more traditional décor.
 The other upside is that they save on your electricity bill!